rashedul-hassan-app/ft_customer_products/README.md

 The package handles error states using the Promise's reject() feature.
 Any Status Code within the range of 200-300 is accepted/resolved.
 All status codes outside these code range are rejected and thrown as errors.

 # Testing
+Testing framework of Jest has been chosen.

+Other frameworks like Jasmine or Mocha could have been chosen.
+Mocha was not chosen due to the fact, there are other extra dependencies that may be needed e.g. Chai.
+Jasmine could have been chosen as it does not require other dependencies like Mocha, however Jest is seemingly much more newer than Jasmine and also does not require dependencies like Mocha.
+Furthermore, Jest is used by Facebook and is currently quite popular.
-Unit tests written to check for basic null checks.
+Unit tests written with Jest to check for basic null checks.